 This paper analyses the effect of different types of monetary policy announcements on household inflation expectations.
 While there has been a lot of research on the reaction of professional forecasters and financial markets to monetary policy, households and firms have been studied less.
 Studying the role of household expectations is relevant for several reasons.
 First, household survey data can provide a representative view of inflation expectations in the wider economy.
-Their expectations are likely to be also a good proxy of firms' expectations since many firms in countries like Germany are small or medium sized companies such that it is reasonable to assume that their knowledge and expectation formation is similar to households.
+Their expectations are also likely to be a good proxy of firms' expectations, since many firms in countries like Germany are small or medium-sized companies, which makes it reasonable to assume that their knowledge and expectation formation is similar to that of households.
 Second, household expectations matter for economic activity.
-Many households participate in some form of wage bargaining processes and they take consumption and saving decisions that are not only influenced by financial market prices but also by their expectations (see Armantier et al. (2015) or Malmendier and Nagel (2016) among others).
-One issue is that household inflation expectations data are usually not available at high frequency such that a clean identification and estimation of the causal effect of monetary policy is challenging.
-My analysis exploits within month variation of interview dates that provides a natural experiment to identify the immediate effects of monetary policy announcements on household inflation expectations.
+Many households participate in some form of wage bargaining processes and they take consumption and saving decisions that are influenced not only by financial market prices but also by their expectations (see Armantier et al. (2015) or Malmendier and Nagel (2016), amongst others).
+One issue is that household inflation expectations data are usually not available at high frequency, such that a clean identification and estimation of the causal effect of monetary policy is challenging.
+My analysis exploits within-month variation of interview dates that provides a natural experiment to identify the immediate effects of monetary policy announcements on household inflation expectations.
 Moreover, I use local projections to study the dynamic effects of policy announcements over the medium term.

-In contrast to most of the existing literature on household inflation expectations, I find that households do adjust their expectations to some policy announcements.
+In contrast to most of the existing literature on household inflation expectations, I find that households do adjust their expectations in response to some policy announcements.
 More specifically, policy rate announcements lead to a quick and significant adjustment in inflation expectations.
 An announcement that increases the policy rate leads to a reduction in household inflation expectations.
-Forward guidance and quantitative easing, on the other hand, have no or only a smaller and delayed effect on inflation expectations of households.
+Forward guidance and quantitative easing, on the other hand, have no or only a smaller and delayed effect on households' inflation expectations.
 Consistent with these responses of inflation expectations, I document that public interest in the ECB and its policies also exhibits the same differential response by type of monetary policy announcement.

-Household inflation expectations are linked with other expectations, in particular consumer spending attitudes.
-I find that households relate higher inflation expectations with bad times and there is no significant evidence that policy announcements that lead to higher household inflation expectations also have a positive effect on consumer spending attitudes.
-This contradicts the prediction of many conventional monetary/macroeconomic models with standard intertemporal Euler equation mechanics at its core.
+Household inflation expectations are linked to other expectations, in particular consumer spending attitudes.
+I find that households associate higher inflation expectations with bad times and there is no significant evidence that policy announcements that lead to higher household inflation expectations also have a positive effect on consumer spending attitudes.
+This contradicts the prediction of many conventional monetary/macroeconomic models with standard intertemporal Euler equation mechanics at their core.

 My findings contribute to the discussion about central bank communication with the general public and highlight that there exist significant communication challenges.
-In particular, in the last two decades central banks have relied heavily on unconventional measures different from policy rate changes but these measures seem to have no or at least less of an effect on household inflation expectations.
+In particular, in the last two decades central banks have relied heavily on unconventional measures other than policy rate changes, but these measures seem to have no effect (or less of an effect) on household inflation expectations.